Spirit in the Sky: Original version by Norman Greenbaum

 "Spirit in the Sky" makes several religious references to Jesus, though Greenbaum himself is Jewish.
 In a 2006 interview with The New York Times, Greenbaum told a reporter he was inspired to write the song after watching Porter Wagoner singing a gospel song on TV.
 Greenbaum said: "I thought, 'Yeah, I could do that,' knowing nothing about gospel music, so I sat down and wrote my own gospel song.
 It came easy.
 I wrote the words in 15 minutes."
 Greenbaum had previously been a member of Dr. West's Medicine Show and Junk Band, a jug band that performed psychedelic music.
 When they split up, he won a solo contract with producer Erik Jacobsen for Reprise Records.
 Jacobsen had previously worked with the Lovin' Spoonful.

 Greenbaum first arranged the song for an acoustic jug band; then he tried a folk version and then a Delta blues style, but none of these were satisfactory.
-Under Jacobsen's direction, the song started to gel at Coast Recorders studio on Bush Street in San Francisco, with Jacobsen's chosen session players Russell DaShiell on guitar, Doug Killmer from the band Crowfoot on bass, and drummer Norman Mayell from the band Sopwith Camel.
-Greenbaum used a Fender Telecaster guitar with a fuzz-tone circuit built into the body to generate the song's characteristic guitar sound.
+Under Jacobsen's direction, the song started to gel at Coast Recorders studio on Bush Street in San Francisco, with Jacobsen's chosen session players Russell DaShiell on lead guitar(on a 1962 Gibson Les Paul SG Standard(which had the original sideways vibrola replaced with a lyre vibrola from a later model SG Standard heard during the outro solo doing divebombs) through a custom home-built overdrive/boost pedal into a 1968 Marshall Super Lead Plexi through it’s matching angled 4x12 cabinet half-stack), Doug Killmer from the band Crowfoot on bass, and drummer Norman Mayell from the band Sopwith Camel.
+Greenbaum used a sunburst double-bound 1960 Fender Telecaster Custom guitar with a Jordan Boston’s fuzz-tone circuit running through a dying 9v battery built into the body to generate the song's characteristic guitar sound.
 Jacobsen finally brought in the Stovall Sisters (Joyce, Lillian, and Netta) from Oakland to support the song with gospel hand percussion and vocal stylings, joined by additional singers.

 The resulting sound was an "oddly good and compelling" combination of boogie rock (of which genre the song is considered one of the first examples), blues, gospel and hard rock music, with loud drums, distorted electric guitar, clapping hands, and tambourines.
 Because of the song's length and lyrics, the record company was initially reluctant to issue it, but it was finally released as a single after two other singles from the album had poor sales.
 "Spirit in the Sky" became a worldwide hit and was the best-selling single for the Reprise label.
 In his famous 1970 Lennon Remembers interview for Rolling Stone, John Lennon stated that he liked the song.
 Music historian Simon Reynolds has referred to the sound of "Spirit in the Sky" as "proto-glam".